charles-vdulac/django-roa/docs/overview.rst

 It should return no error and you will be able to see logs from the test server which confirm that it works as expected: remote requests are done.

+Note: do not try to launch tests' projects if you put ``django_roa`` application into your own project, otherwise it will fail.
+Django do not handle very well projects inside projects.